aurelia/framework/doc/article/en-US/setup-webpack.md

                 'window.jQuery': 'jquery' // this doesn't expose jQuery property for window, but exposes it to every module }),
             new HtmlWebpackPlugin({
+                inject: 'head', // this helps put all scripts into document head to avoid flash of unstyled content (FOUC) when app starts
                 title: title,
                 template: 'index.html',
                 chunksSortMode: 'dependency'